LucasDelfino92/morrowindsharp/setup.md

 ![Screenshot](https://raw.githubusercontent.com/Sigourn/morrowind-sharp/master/Data%20Files.png)

-> Most of the removed files were already stored in the larger BSA files, while the official plugins Bethesda released for Morrowind were removed because of their dubious quality and implementation. [**You can read about the official plugins here.**](https://en.uesp.net/wiki/Morrowind:Plugins).
+> ℹ️ Most of the removed files were already stored in the larger BSA files, while the official plugins Bethesda released for Morrowind were removed because of their dubious quality and implementation. [**You can read about the official plugins here.**](https://en.uesp.net/wiki/Morrowind:Plugins).

 # MORROWIND CODE PATCH